 This is an image that is important when you’re trying to convince your boss that you would like to start working part-time.
 They will already know that they’re going to get 100% effort from you and in many cases that could be better on a part-time basis than some of the full-time employees they currently have.

 A win-win situation is one that is hard to look away from.
 If you are a good employee your employer is going to want to keep you.

 Frame how working part-time is actually a win for them as well as a win for you.

 How do you do that?

-The obvious first one is in savings to the employer.
-If you are an hourly employee the number of hours that you’re going to work versus what they’re paying you for now is going to be saving for the company.
+The obvious first one is in savings for the employer.
+If you are an hourly employee the number of hours that you’re going to work versus what they’re paying you, for now, is going to be saving for the company.